ColinSullivan1/nats-testing/terraform/gcp/README.md

 Once all of the permissions and keys are setup, you can run the test.
 From this directory, run `terraform apply`.

+Next, SSH to the client machine and run tests.
+The `run_tests.sh` runs a series of tests and provides a good starting point.

 ### Variables

 You can enter the variables via command line, manually when you run the test, or create a `terraform.tfvars` file with your variables required to run.
 You can override other